dekalouis/billSplitter/server/README.md

 ---

-### 2. GET /bills/user/:userId
+### 2. GET /bills

 **Description**

-Retrieve all bills belonging to a specific user ID.
+Retrieve all bills belonging to a specific user.

 Only that user (matching the JWT’s user ID) can see these bills.